wptrainingteam/learn-wp-content/tutorials/common-apis-internationalisation.md

 In this tutorial, you're going to learn about the Internationalization in your WordPress plugins and themes.

-You will learn what internationalization is, what it isnt, why it's important, and how to implement it in your WordPress code.
+You will learn what internationalization is, what it isn't, why it's important, and how to implement it in your WordPress code.

 ## What is Internationalization?

 Internationalization is the process of developing your application in a way it can easily be translated into other languages.
 Internationalization is often abbreviated as i18n (because there are 18 letters between the letters i and n).

-WordPress is used all over the world, by people who speak many different languages.
+WordPress is used all over the world, by people who speak many languages.

 Therefore, any text strings in WordPress need to be coded so that they can be easily translated into other languages.

-The process of making sure your text strings can be translation is called Internationalization while the process of translating and adapting the strings to a specific location is called Localization.
+The process of making sure your text strings can be translated is called Internationalization while the process of translating and adapting the strings to a specific location is called Localization.

-While localization is outside the scope of this tutorial, you can [more about it here](https://developer.wordpress.org/apis/internationalization/localization/).
+While localization is outside the scope of this tutorial, you can read more about it [in the Localization section](https://developer.wordpress.org/apis/internationalization/localization/) of the Common APIs handbook.

 As a developer, you may not be able to provide localization for all your users; however, using the i18n functions and tools to create specific files, a translator can successfully localize your code without needing to modify the source code itself.